florianwechsung/CoilsForPreciseQS/README.md

 If you would like to target the QA+Well configuration instead, simply add `--well` to the command.

+These optimizations take a while on a small machine, so instead, you can also just unzip the `archive.zip` file, which will restore the output from the runs used in the paper.

 ## Analysis

 Since the optimization routine may find a different minimizer depending on the initial guess, we first run